SqualoMenta/lab06/63-exceptions/README.md

 in such a way that it throws the new Exception.
 Notice that the blocks that used to catch `IOException` still work.

-### Check the arguments' correctness and preserve the stacktrace on rethrows
+### Check the arguments' correctness and preserve the stacktrace on rethrows //non ho capito

 Modify `ServiceBehindUnstableNetwork.sendData` in such a way that, instead of printing, throws an IllegalArgumentException with the same message.